seddon-software/highlands-secure/README.txt

 2. To add user to the sudo group: sudo usermod -aG sudo

+2a.
+To add usr to adm group:
+	sudo usermod -a -G adm userName

 3. To install and start ftp server: sudo apt-get install vsftpd sudo systemctl start vsftpd